Property Maintenance

 While the property is occupied by a tenant, we do not allow owners or their personal contacts to perform interior or exterior maintenance — even with the best intentions.
 The liability risks are significant:

-If a personal contact of yours is injured on the job at your rental property, the tenant — and you — may face serious liability exposure not covered by a standard homeowner policy.
+If an uninsured vendor of yours is injured on the job or causes injury at your rental property, you may face serious liability exposure not covered by a standard landlord policy.

 Theft or Loss Claims